addthis/fluxthis.io/docs/installation.md

 `npm install fluxthis --save`

-If you are looking to instal FluxThis locally for development purposes, then please head over to the [development section](/#/docs/development).
+If you are looking to install FluxThis locally for development purposes, then please head over to the [development section](/#/docs/development).